 - Then, press the Down button once on your keyboard.

 - A row will scroll down.

-- Press the button further to move down into the dataset.
-With every press, a row will scroll at a time.
+- Press the Down button further to move down into the data.
+With every press, a row will scroll down at a time.

 - Similarly, you can press the Up button to scroll up a row at a time.